-"4 3a.
-Where a beneficiary of international protection is found in a Member State, other than the one that granted international protection, without a right to stay or to reside there in accordance with relevant Union, or national or international law, the period of legal stay in the Member State responsible that granted him or her international protection preceding such a situation shall not normally be taken into account in the calculation of the period referred to in paragraph 1.
-161
+"4 [...].Where a beneficiary of international protection is found in a Member State [...] other than the one that granted international protection, without a right to stay or to reside there in accordance with relevant Union, [...] national or international law [...] the period of legal stay in the Member State that granted him or her international protection preceding such a situation shall not be taken into account in the calculation of the period referred to in paragraph 1.157

-By way of derogation from the first subparagraph, in exceptional cases and in accordance with their national law, Member States may accept provide that the calculation of the period referred to in paragraph 1 shall not be interrupted."
+By way of derogation from the first subparagraph, in exceptional cases and in accordance with their national law, Member States may provide that the calculation of the period referred to in paragraph 1 shall not be interrupted."158

-EL, ES, FI, PT, SE: scrutiny reservation.
+156 EL, ES, FI, PT, SE: scrutiny reservation.

-DE: scrutiny reservation, still examining the proportionality of the sanction.
-EL: unclear whether such a radical punishment, without any exceptions, justifications or conditions is compatible with the principle of proportionality.
+157 DE: scrutiny reservation, still examining the proportionality of the sanction.
 COM: this Art. has nothing to do with the status review procedure; it only affects the eligibility to a legal migration status; it affects the access to an additional right; no problem of proportionality in this punitive measure.
 PRES: the last sub-para was reinstated to provide for more flexibility to MS and maintain a measure of proportionality.